 Community Colloquia Weekends are held 3 times per year and are required throughout the program.
 The Friday to Sunday autumn and spring trimester colloquia are held at the Beekman Arms/Delamater Conference Center in Rhinebeck New York or a similar location.
 They include theoretical and clinical lectures, presentations of works-in-progress, seminars with visiting scholars or analysts, and community affairs.
 The winter Colloquium is on a Sunday and is held in New York City.

 It is important that all candidates keep in mind that since the JPA is constantly refining its training program and since the nature of a learning community is one that engages in ongoing development, certain aspects of this curriculum may change over time.

 The JPA invites applications for training from individuals with a graduate degree, Master’s level or higher, from a registered degree-granting program in New York State or another recognized program.
 A degree in a mental health discipline is preferred, but applications from potentially qualified individuals with a graduate degree in other disciplines will be considered.

-Commencing in 2015, the JPA requires: 100 hours of psychoanalysis prior to beginning training, 50 of which may be with a non-Jungian analyst.
+The JPA requires: 100 hours of psychoanalysis prior to beginning training, 50 of which may be with a non-Jungian analyst.
 These hours may be counted toward the 300 hours of Jungian analysis required for graduation from the JPA program.
 However, regardless of previous analytic hours, AITs must be in Jungian analysis during their entire training with the JPA.

 The JPA prefers, but does not require: prior experience in the mental health field, preferably supervised experience as a psychotherapist.